Live Event Ticketing is Broken Because One Company Controls it All.

 We should also create a system so that every ticket sold or resold by participating retail platforms can be verified by a single source.
 Verification will help address incidents of fraud and speculative ticket sales, and create a more connected marketplace to fight illegal bots.

-Primary sales for live event ticketing are when tickets are originally sold.
-Because of the LNE/TM monopoly, the vast majority of live events sell tickets through Ticketmaster.
+Original sales for live event ticketing are when tickets are sold for the first time.
+Because of the LNE/TM monopoly, the vast majority of live events sell tickets through Ticketmaster, and Live Nation is often the promoter and venue as well.
+There is virtually no competition in the primary market.

-Secondary sales are when the original purchasers of a ticket resell their tickets.
-The secondary marketplace is the only place in live event ticketing where there is real competition.
+Resales are when the original purchasers of a ticket resell their tickets through a secure, online platform.
+The resale market is the only place in live event ticketing where there is real competition and multiple purchase options, which drives down prices.
+Ticketmaster also participates in resale.

-LNE/Ticketmaster is pointing the finger at the resale marketplace to try to turn the attention away from themselves and their own inactions, and the myriad of investigations into their anti-competitive practices.
+LNE/Ticketmaster is pointing the finger at the resale marketplace — despite operating a major resale platform themselves — to deflect attention away from their own inaction and the US DOJ lawsuit targeting their anticompetitive practices.

 The truth is that ticket resale plays a valuable role in providing competition and additional ways for everyday fans to buy tickets who would otherwise miss out.
 It also recognizes that life happens.
 A fan may buy a ticket to see their favorite artist, but then can’t go due to work or a health issue or any number of reasons.
 People should have the opportunity to resell their tickets if needed – not be forced to lose hundreds of dollars because the LNE/TM monopoly wants to dictate what fans do with their tickets.